-Ian Corzine is Managing Partner of West Corzine, LLP in Los Angeles, Camarillo, and Simi Valley, California.
+Ian Corzine is Managing Partner of West Corzine, LLP in Los Angeles, Westlake Village, and Simi Valley, California.
 Mr. Corzine focuses his practice on complex litigation cases involving bad faith and insurance coverage disputes.

 He was drawn to insurance law by virtue of his early years working as a handyman in his family’s small business: “Time after time, my Dad had claims denied by insurance companies.
 It didn’t matter if they were business claims, workers’ comp claims, or crime claims.
 Someone had to stop the insurance companies from cheating people out of benefits they owed.
 I felt I was the guy to do it.”
 Since beginning his legal career, Mr. Corzine has tried dozens of cases, conducted numerous arbitrations, and recovered millions of dollars for policy holders.